canonical/kafka-operator/docs/tutorial/manage-passwords.md

 #### Remove the user

-To remove the user, remove the relation.
 Removing the relation automatically removes the user that was created when the relation was created.
-Enter the following to remove the relation:
+To remove the user, remove the relation:

 ```shell
 juju remove-relation kafka data-integrator